openspending/fiscal-data-package/spec/index.md

 ### Minimal example

-Here is the most basic example of an Budget Data Package.
+Here is the most basic example of an Fiscal Data Package.
 The example describes a package that only has transactional data, with only required fields.

 ```
 # budget.csv